ihack4falafel/SLAE32/GDB Cheatsheet.md

 (gdb) info all-registers
 ```

-Disassemble in Intel syntax in GDB (default is AT&T)
+Disassemble using Intel syntax in GDB (default is AT&T)
 ```
 (gdb) set disassembly-flavor intel
 ```